apify/apify-client-js/README.md

 and so on.
 You can configure those parameters using the `maxRetries` and `minDelayBetweenRetriesMillis` options of the `ApifyClient` constructor.

-### Convenience functions
+### Convenience functions and options
-Some actions can't be performed by the API itself, such as indefinite waiting for an acto run to finish (because of network timeouts).
+Some actions can't be performed by the API itself, such as indefinite waiting for an actor run to finish (because of network timeouts).
 The client provides convenient `call()` and `waitForFinish()` functions that do that.
-Other functions, such as an `export()` function, that will allow direct download of dataset to a file, or async iterators will be added soon.
+Key-value store records can be retrieved as objects, buffers or streams via the respective options, dataset items can be fetched as individual objects or serialized data and we plan to add better stream support and async iterators.

 ## Usage concepts
 The `ApifyClient` interface follows a generic pattern that is applicable to all of its components.